 P. Klapetek et al: Rough surface scattering simulations using graphics cards, Applied Surface Science, 2010, 256, pp 5640-5643.

-into GPL based open source software.
+into GNU GPL based open source software.
 This process is rather slow, at least for some

 Since version 1.6 also a graphical user interface XSvit is provided, useful for parameter files setup and visualisation:

 After Corona pandemic we are happy to announce another SPM workshop, to be held on April 20-21, 2023 in Lednice, Czech Republic.
 All SPM enthusiasts are warmly welcome!